-Experts have an important role to play in the media cycle.
-Discoveries and “breakthroughs” can lead the news agenda, while on breaking news stories, journalists look for expert analysis to provide essential background and authoritative perspectives on complex topics.
+Discoveries and “breakthroughs” can lead the news agenda, while on breaking news stories journalists look for expert analysis to provide essential background and authoritative perspectives on complex topics.

-When the media start calling, it’s an opportunity for motivated researchers to step forward, answer the questions that are on everyone’s mind and bring wider attention to their area of study.
-You may be surprised by how much of an impact you can have when you engage at the right time, in the right way.
+When the media start calling, it’s an opportunity for motivated researchers to step forward, answer the questions that are on everyone’s mind, provide evidence-based information and bring wider attention to their area of study.

 So what are journalists looking for when they contact an expert?

 Timely response: Often, the number one priority for reporters is a quick reply.
 If you delay replying to an unexpected media query, you are likely to miss an opportunity to get key information across.

 Keep it simple: An expert who can explain complicated things in a lively, clear and accessible way is priceless to the media.